a-nush-s/c-basic-programs/first/firstinst.md

-this program will inform you if a number is a right truncable prime (if you remove a digit from the right and it's still prime). format your .txt file with the number of inputs, then a number on each line. e.g.
+this program will inform you if a number is a right truncable prime (if you remove a digit from the right and it's still prime). format your .txt file with the number of inputs, then a number on each line. e.g. (view in code format) 3
-3
 123
 456